The Woodland Ways

 Projects

-You can donate to this project here
+You can donate to this cause here

-You can donate to this project here
+You can donate to this cause here

 Project Oloip Maasai Dance Troop

-Project Supporting Education
+Old Projects- Supporting Education

 In 2013 the charity began the financial support of ALPHA, a young maasai and son of Sylvia from the Oloip Maasai Dance Troop.
 The charity now funds ALPHA’s annual education fees and associated equipment in order to get this young boy access to an education he would otherwise not have recieved.